 (Click here to access the F.L.M.s single releases extended discography)

-Showing Out (Get Fresh At The Weekend) - Mel & Kim’s 120 BPM début single which commercialized the emerging Chicago house sound and spring boarded them to fame is the second track on the album and it encapsulates the sisters personalities whilst showcasing their vocal talents and cheeky, ballsy attitude.
-The song became a major hit, topping the charts all over Europe and presented Mel & Kim as an original 'Girl Power' and launched the musical genre known as 'London House'.
+Showing Out (Get Fresh At The Weekend) - Mel & Kim’s 120 BPM début single which commercialized the emerging Chicago house sound and spring boarded them to fame, is the second track on the album, and it encapsulates their personalities, whilst showcasing their vocal talents and cheeky, ballsy attitude.
+The song became a major hit, topping the charts all over Europe, and it presented Mel & Kim as an original 'Girl Power', whilst launching the musical genre known as 'London House'.

 (Please refer to the discography section relating to Showing Out's single release for extensive information on this song.)

-Respectable is up next and is arguably the song the sisters are best remembered for.
-Respectable is presented on the F.L.M. album as an alternative remix to the well known 122 BPM 7” version which was a bold move as the album was released hot on the heels of Respectable’s worldwide success and the track would have been many buyers motivation for purchasing the album.
+Respectable is up next, and is arguably the song the sisters are best remembered for.
+Respectable is presented on the F.L.M. album as an alternative remix to the well known 122 BPM 7” version, which was a bold move, given that the album was released hot on the heels of Respectable’s worldwide success.

 (Click here to access the Respectable single releases extended discography.)

-Feel A Whole Lot Better/Whatever It Is – the fourth song on the album is a beautiful mid tempo dance track that changes the pace set by the first three House infused recordings on F.L.M. to a more relaxed 114 BPM.
+Feel A Whole Lot Better/Whatever It Is – the fourth song on the album is a beautiful mid tempo dance track which changes the pace set by the first three House-infused recordings, on F.L.M. to a more relaxed 114 BPM.
 Kim said, "We loved dancing and were always jumping around in the studio.
 I remember telling Mike (Stock), 'when you dance, it feels like you don't have a care in the world.'"
-This is a song with a clear message that states that whatever your worries, dancing can chase your blues away.
-This idea was certainly indicative of the sisters own sensibilities with Kim also stating that Feel A Whole Lot Better, “Is one of my favorite M & K songs.
+This is a song with a clear message that states that, whatever your worries, dancing can chase your blues away.
+This idea was certainly indicative of the sisters own sensibilities, with Kim also stating that Feel A Whole Lot Better, “Is one of my favorite M & K songs.
 I remember at the time thinking it should be a single.”
-Kim also said at the time of the albums release “Feel A Whole Lot Better is more our way of thinking and the lyrics really do relate to us.”
+Kim also said at the time of the albums release, “Feel A Whole Lot Better is more our way of thinking and the lyrics really do relate to us.”
 Mel added “When we go out feeling down in the dumps, we do feel a whole lot better after a dance.”

-This track was originally planned to be Mel's solo recording on the album but the obvious way both girls related to the lyrics encouraged the producers to have both sing lead with the plan to perhaps release it as a future single.
-The original instrumental plot for 'Feel A Whole Lot Better' was entitled 'Roundabout Bros', and was actually written, all be it unaccredited, by Ian Curnow.
-Ian recalled, "I had a hand in writing and producing two of the tracks on the F.L.M. album unaccredited .
-When SAW were making the album, Matt [Aitken] came down to my studio and asked if I had any backing tracks I’d been working on that they could 'use for the girls’.
-Matt chose two of them and asked me to 'put them both down on multi-track tape and send them upstairs'.
-I did this and, the next thing I knew, my instrumental tracks were on the Mel and Kim album, with lyrics, as Feel A Whole Lot Better and From A Whisper To A Scream.
+This track was originally planned to be Mel's solo recording on the album but the obvious way that both girls related to the lyrics encouraged the producers to have both sing lead, with the plan to perhaps release it as a future single.
+The original instrumental plot for 'Feel A Whole Lot Better' was entitled 'Roundabout Bros', and it was actually written, all be it unaccredited, by Ian Curnow.
+Ian recalled, "I had a hand in writing and producing two of the tracks on the F.L.M. album unaccredited.
+When SAW were making the album, Matt [Aitken] came down to my studio and asked if I had any backing tracks I’d been working on that they could use for the girls.
+Matt chose two of them, and asked me to put them both down on multi-track tape and send them upstairs.
+I did this and the next thing I knew, my instrumental tracks were on the Mel and Kim album, with lyrics, as Feel A Whole Lot Better and From A Whisper To A Scream.

 This song was re-titled Whatever It Is on the US, Canadian & Japanese releases of the album.

 I'm The One Who Really Loves You - The albums only track that had already been released as a single by another act, is almost an exact blue print of the original version by Austin Howard. (released in 1986 to moderate success.)
 This 116 BPM song was planned to be the sisters forth and final single release from the F.L.M.
-Album, though this had to be shelved due to the sudden revelations around Mel's health.
-The single did have a promotional release in the United States and received extensive remixing by Robert Clivilles of hit production team Clivilles & Cole – The C & C Music Factory.
+Album, although this had to be shelved due to Mel's sudden ands unexpected cancer diagnosis.
+The single was released in the United States ,and it received extensive remixing by Robert Clivilles, of hit production team Clivilles & Cole – The C & C Music Factory.